|

 tipping customs in Turkey.

-Tipping in Turkey is much different than tipping in other countries,
+Tipping in Turkey is much different than tipping in

 |